 The speed was slower than my usual pace, but, even worse, it was not rhythmic.
 Stop and go, go faster, go slower.
 One reason for this was that the team was diverse—young and old, strong and not so strong—which caused variance in pace.
 Second, I walked at the end of the 30 man rope team, suffering under all the co-variance of the team.
 I compensated the boring and varying pace by holding pieces of the rope in front of me in my hand (building “inventory”), and then let some rope out when the pace suddenly increased.

 This, of course, is an absolute “no go”.
 If all do this, the takt system does not work.
-In fact, the bullwhip effect would make sure its no fun to walk at the end (maybe people in front of me did is as well?)
+In fact, the bullwhip effect would make sure its no fun to walk at the end (maybe people in front of me did it as well?)
 The worst thing with people building “personal inventories” in rope teams is that it can have catastrophic consequences, because the rope team does not work as intended if people break through snow bridges.
 People should not do it, but I understand why they do so.
 Variances increases—so does co-variances—but it still feels more fun for the individual.
-And work should be fun, shouldn’t it?

-Let me make one thing clear; rope teams are efficient and safe.
-For crossing glaciers there is no alternative.
-It just so happens that it is often dead boring, making people forget about their tasks and start thinking on other remote things… like writing blogs….
+Rope teams are efficient and safe.
+For crossing glaciers there is no good alternative.
+It just so happens that it is often boring, making people forget about their tasks and start thinking on other remote things… like writing blogs….